MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Evaluations

 \subsection{Trade-off between Text Quality and Detectability}

-We first evaluate all approaches under moderate payload sizes ($b \in \{36,54\}$) with 300 generated tokens.
-Table~\ref{ppl_tradeoff_300tokens} captures both detectability and text quality.
-Detectability is assessed using AUC, TPR@FPR=1\%, and bit accuracy, while text quality is measured by perplexity.
+We evaluate moderate payloads $b\in\{36,54\}$ with 300 generated tokens.
+Table~\ref{ppl_tradeoff_300tokens} reports detectability and perplexity.
+Distortion-based baselines achieve strong detection only with substantial perplexity degradation, while StealthInk preserves text quality but has weaker detection and bit accuracy.
+MirrorMark achieves strong AUC, TPR@1\%FPR, and bit accuracy while keeping perplexity close to non-watermarked text.
 For completeness, we also provide results on shorter sequences of 200 tokens and longer sequences of 400 tokens respectively in Table~\ref{ppl_tradeoff_200tokens} and Table~\ref{ppl_tradeoff_400tokens} of Appendix~\ref{200_400tokens}.

-From these experiments, we observe that baseline methods exhibit a sharp trade-off between text quality and watermark detectability.
-Specifically, the baselines either suffer from significant perplexity degradation, making the text less natural, or show weakened detection power, confirming their limited applicability in realistic settings.
-By contrast, MirrorMark consistently achieves strong detection performance while maintaining perplexity at levels comparable to non-watermarked text, even for only 200 tokens, as demonstrated in Table~\ref{ppl_tradeoff_200tokens}.
 Besides, we evaluate the GPT4o score and repetition rate across these approaches as in Fig.~\ref{gpt4o} and Table~\ref{tab:repetition_rate} of Appendix~\ref{extra_text_quality}, which demonstrates the superior text quality of MirrorMark.
 Given that MirrorMark maintains a favorable trade-off in these settings, we further stress-test it under larger payload sizes ($b \in \{72,90\}$).
-The results in Fig.~\ref{fig:detectability_of_MirrorMark} of Appendix~\ref{72bits_90bits} demonstrate that MirrorMark continues to provide competitive detectability while preserving text quality, highlighting its scalability beyond what baseline approaches can achieve.
-Overall, the Gumbel-max-based MirrorMark achieves a TPR@1\%FPR comparable to the tournament-based MirrorMark, while yielding higher bit accuracy than both Tour-Bayes and Tour-Wmean.
-Tour-Bayes and Tour-Wmean achieve similar true positive rates, with Tour-Bayes offering superior bit accuracy.
+The results in Fig.~\ref{fig:detectability_of_MirrorMark} of Appendix~\ref{72bits_90bits} demonstrate that MirrorMark continues to provide competitive detectability, highlighting its scalability beyond what baseline approaches can achieve.

+Note that we report results for both Tour-Bayes and Tour-Wmean for completeness, although their performance is largely comparable.
+In SynthID, the Bayesian detector demonstrates a clearer advantage when using Bernoulli-distributed $u$ values, which maximize diversity but are inherently binary and thus support only one bit per position.
+In contrast, our focus is on mod-1 mirroring for multi-bit embedding, where this advantage does not directly carry over.
+Bayesian detection requires training a detector for each configuration, and we illustrate its training setup and cost in Appendix~\ref{setup}.